Release 0 Data Model Details

 NOTE: Files/directories in bold are mandatory.

-Your feedback on these pages is most welcome!
-Please send us your comments and questions to OSM_TECH@list.etsi.org See hereafter some best practices to report issues on OSM
+Your feedback is most welcome!
+You can send us your comments and questions to OSM_TECH@list.etsi.org Or join the OpenSourceMANO Slack Workplace See hereafter some best practices to report issues on OSM